sushmaakoju/research-experience/university-of-arizona/TA-work-summary.md

 - Completed: IA  699 - Teaching Writing in All Disciplines
 - Ongoing Spring 2024: IA 699 - Teaching as a Research

-- I previously studied this subject out of interest in languages theory.
+- I previously studied this subject out of interest in languages and theory.

 ### 🏆Acheivements as a Teaching Assistant